Wind Load Calculator - Calculate Wind Force on Structures Instantly

 What is wind load and how is it calculated?

-Why is wind velocity squared in the wind load formula?
+Why is wind velocity squared in the formula?

-Wind velocity is squared (v²) because both the momentum of the moving air and the dynamic pressure (which depends on velocity squared) contribute to the force.
-This means wind loads increase quadratically with wind speed - a 50 mph wind creates 4 times the load of a 25 mph wind (50²/25² = 4).
+Wind velocity is squared because both the momentum of moving air and dynamic pressure (which depends on v²) contribute to the force.
+This means doubling wind speed quadruples the load.
+A 50 mph wind creates 4 times the load of a 25 mph wind, making high wind speeds extremely dangerous for structures.

 Wind load is directly proportional to air density.
-Higher air density (colder air, lower altitude) results in higher wind loads.
 Standard air density at sea level (15°C) is 1.225 kg/m³.
-At higher altitudes, air density decreases, reducing wind loads.
-Temperature also affects density - colder air is denser and creates higher loads.
+At higher altitudes, lower air density reduces wind loads.
+Colder air is denser and creates higher loads, while warmer air is less dense.
+For high-altitude locations, use the appropriate air density for accurate calculations.

 What area should I use for wind load calculations?

 Use the projected area perpendicular to the wind direction.
-For a building, this is typically the face area (height × width) of the wall facing the wind.
-For cylindrical objects, use the projected area (diameter × length).
-The area must be measured perpendicular to the wind direction for accurate calculations.
+For a building, this is the face area (height × width) of the wall facing the wind.
+For signs or panels, measure the actual surface area perpendicular to wind flow.
+The area must be measured correctly perpendicular to wind direction for accurate force calculations.

 Conclusion